trashbirdecology/luisdva.github.io/_posts/2020-03-18-unheadr-cat.md

 # … with 14 more rows
 {% endhighlight %}

-On the event website, I later learned that italic text in the ‘Time’ variable indicates that a dog was disqualified (for whatever reason).
+On the event website, I later learned that italic text in the `Time` variable indicates that a dog was disqualified (for whatever reason).
 We can repeat the previous steps with the times variable, and join the resulting tables.

 {% highlight r %}
 # repeat with Time variable